Losant/losant-rest-python/docs/experienceViews.md

-# Experience Templates Actions
+# Experience Views Actions

-Details on the various actions that can be performed on the Experience Templates resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Experience Views resource, including the expected parameters and the potential responses.

 ##### Contents